kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 - 🔲 As a user, I would like to upload avatars, images, community header images, etc. to bucket storage on supabase and have them displayed.
 - 🔲 As a moderator, I would like to 'lock' posts so that no more edits or comments can be made.
 - 🔲 As a moderator, I would like to 'sticky' posts so that they always show up at the top of the page.
+- 🔲 As a moderator, I would like to add other users as moderators
 - 🔲 As a user, I would like to add a direct message system.
 - 🔲 As a myself, I would like to have a blog system that uses markdown so that I can have a development blog.
 ### What is being postponed?